Consensys/quorum-cloud/aws/README.md

 ### Step 2: `_terraform_init`

-This is to generate the backend configuration for `terraform init` by reading various CloudFormation Exports (from the above) and writing to a file.
+This is to generate the backend configuration for `terraform init` by reading various CloudFormation Exports (from the above) and writing to files (`terraform.auto.backend-config` and `terraform.auto.tfvars`) that are used for Step 3

 ```
 terraform init